RajaHlioui/Raja_Hlioui_Portfolio/README.md

 • Combined all functionalities into a single reusable function.

 • Tested on two different pages in this project.

+**Business Impact:** Automating data collection from websites can save businesses time and reduce manual effort.
+This tool can be used to monitor competitor content, gather market research, or analyze trends, improving strategic planning and responsiveness to market changes.

 [**Python Project:Data visualization**](https://colab.research.google.com/drive/1pwZAB9R3HINIg3WCDcza7XJrJ0oBWfxX?usp=sharing)